MicrosoftDocs/visualstudio-docs/docs/ide/finding-and-using-visual-studio-extensions.md

 ## Extension Crash Notifications

 In Visual Studio 2017 (version 15.3 - Preview), Visual Studio notifies you if it suspects that an extension was involved in a crash during a previous session.
 When Visual Studio crashes, it stores the exception stack.
-The next time Visual Studio launches, it examines the stack, starting with the top frame and working downward.
+The next time Visual Studio launches, it examines the stack, starting with the leaf and working towards the base.
 If Visual Studio determines that a frame belongs to a module that is part of an installed and enabled extension, it notifies you with a message such as,

   "A previous session terminated unexpectedly.
 Disabling extension 'extension_name' might help prevent similar issues."

 You can ignore the notification or take one of the following actions:

 -	Choose **Disable this extension**.
 Visual Studio disables the extension and lets you know whether you need to restart your system for the disabling to take effect.
-You can re-enable the extension later if you want.
+You can re-enable the extension in the **Extensions and Updates** dialog box if you want.

 -	Choose **Don’t show again for this extension**.
 The IDE will no longer show notifications for crashes associated with this extension, but it will show notifications for crashes associated with other extensions.